SleepySquash/nekoui.dart/README.md

 # NekoUI

-Tamagotchi-like Sims-insipred game with your own Neko.
+Sims-inspired tamagotchi with your own Neko.